christophervigliotti/angular-complete-guide-assignment-4/README.md

 ### 4. The event should be listenable from outside the component

 This one took a bit of work because it wasn't clicking that the parent's view has to be involved in the flow.
 First I got the "child-to-parent" communication working using a separate tutorial (using child component 'child-component', https://angular.io/guide/inputs-outputs#sending-data-to-a-parent-component).
-Then I implemented two eventEmitters...one when the game starts or stops and one when the counter value changes.
+Once I had a handle on how things were connected I turned my attention back to the requirement.
+I implemented two eventEmitters...one when the game starts or stops and one when the counter value changes.

 #### In The Child Component
 ```